reale/eutopian/en/about-us/bio/flavia-marzano.md

 child_of_ref: team
 ---

-Full professor and director of the Master Smart Public Administration at Link Campus University; public administration consultant on innovation; evaluator and auditor of European projects; active in the definition of eGovernment and eParticipation action plans, member of the national committees for Open Source software of the public administration.
-Founder and former President of Stati Generali dell'Innovazione, a multi-stakeholder association dedicated to sharing experiences on innovation and a transparent lobby for the adoption of innovative regulations at national level (Open Data by default, FOIA).
+A computer scientist, Flavia supports public administration and businesses on digital transformation.

-Rome city councilor for the smart city from June 2016 to September 2019.
+Rome city councilor for smart city from June 2016 to September 2019.

+Former professor and director of the Master Smart Public Administration at Link Campus University.

 Founder of the WISTER group (Women for Inclusive and Smart TERritories).